AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 }
 ```

-* __active__ - Boolean to indicate whether the checker is active or not
+* __active__ - Boolean to indicate whether the aggregator is active or not
-* __moduleName__ - Name of the module which implements the check class (like in tasks)
+* __moduleName__ - Name of the module which implements the aggregator class (like in tasks)
 * __className__ - Name and namespace of the class, which is part of the module specified above (like in tasks)
 * __policy__ - Policy for triggering the _check_ function defined in the class:
     * _OnAny_ (default) - Triggers if ANY of the listed quality objects changes.
     * _OnAll_ - Triggers if ALL the listed quality objects have changed.
-    * In case the list of monitor objects is empty or is replaced by the keyword "all", the policy is simply ignored and the `check` will be triggered whenever a new QualityObject is received.
+    * In case the list of QualityObject is empty or is replaced by the keyword "all", the policy is simply ignored and the `check` will be triggered whenever a new QualityObject is received.
 * __dataSource__ - declaration of the `check` input
     * _type_ - _Check_ or _Aggregator_
     * _names_ - name of the Check or Aggregator